Type II Variation: Complete Guide to EMA Major Variations

 Grouping Type II Variations

-The variation regulation allows grouping multiple variations into a single application, which can optimize timelines and reduce administrative burden.
+The variation regulation allows grouping multiple variations into a single application when the grouping rules are met.

 Grouping Rules and Principles